opper-ai/opper-webagent/README.md

 print(result["result"])
 ```

-Will yeild something like where it continous to print status updates until the goal is reached:
+Running this will yield something like the following where it continously print status updates until the goal is reached:

 ```python
 starting: Go to https://opper.ai and verify that there is a blog post covering DeepSeek-R1 there